Sunak accused of weakness as Mone fights to clear her name over PPE allegations

 But opposition parties said the Prime Minister should have acted against the high-profile peer over her alleged links to a firm awarded lucrative PPE deals.

-Labour is expected to force the Government into releasing records relating to the award of the contracts to PPE Medpro during the pandemic.
+The Government is now set to release records relating to the award of the contracts to PPE Medpro during the pandemic after a binding motion from Labour passed the Commons unopposed.

 Reports – denied by Lady Mone – have suggested the peer may have profited from the firm winning public contracts worth more than £200 million to supply equipment after she recommended it to ministers in the early days of the pandemic.